Alternative mating strategy: Evolutionarily stable strategy

 The diversity of mating strategies within animal populations may be understood through evolutionary game theory concepts that assess the costs and benefits of reproductive decision-making.
 The Evolutionarily Stable Strategy (ESS) concept provides a particularly useful framework for considering alternative behaviours as they relate to fitness.
 Given that a strategy describes a set of pre-programmed rules that specify particular behaviours, an evolutionarily stable strategy is one that persists in a population due to its benefits to fitness.
-An ESS will be maintained in a population if it accords higher average fitness than other strategies, or a level of average individual fitness equivalent to all other strategies within the population.
+An ESS is maintained in a population if it accords higher average fitness than other strategies, or a level of average individual fitness equivalent to all other strategies within the population.

 Within an evolutionarily stable strategy, several scenarios are possible, including pure and mixed strategies.
 A pure strategy is one not affected by chance, in which an individual only expresses one strategic behaviour.
 In contrast, a mixed strategy describes a scenario involving the probabilistic expression of behaviours among individuals.
 For example, an individual under a mixed strategy could express one mating tactic, such as sneaking, with a certain frequency and another tactic, such as mate guarding, at all other times.
 Though a mixed strategy is theoretically possible, it has not been documented in the context of alternative mating behaviours.
 Instead, a conditional strategy involving alternative behaviours may best characterize alternative mating strategies.

 Condition-dependent behaviour in the context of mating may result from changes in resource availability and intrasexual competition for mates.
-When competition decreases, the expression of alternative behaviours also decreases.
+When competition decreases, the expression of alternative behaviours decreases.
 Changes in mating behaviours, especially among alternative males, have been documented in insects, fish, and amphibians upon removal of dominant males.
-Additionally, the availability of mates and resources also affects the expression of alternative strategies within a sex.
+Additionally, the availability of mates and resources affects the expression of alternative strategies within a sex.
 The gain or loss of territory has been shown to affect mating approaches among insect species, while the receptivity and spatial distribution of mates impacts tactics used among insects, fish, and mammals.
-Mating behaviours are also affected by an individual's size and age, as smaller or younger individuals are more likely to attempt reproduction through alternative means, including mimicry or sneak tactics.
+Mating behaviours are affected by an individual's size and age, as smaller or younger individuals are more likely to attempt reproduction through alternative means, including mimicry or sneak tactics.
 As a result, the ability to choose a behaviour that maximizes fitness under certain circumstances evolves.